-- (c) Chlorine Feed Capacity. - (i) The capacity of the chlorine feed equipment shall be sized to provide at least 2 mg/L during peak demand. - (ii) The feed equipment shall operate accurately over the design feeding range. - (iii) The feed equipment shall be designed to maintain a detectable residual at all times, at all points within the intended area in the distribution system. - (d) Automatic Proportioning.
+- (i) The capacity of the chlorine feed equipment shall be sized to provide at least 2 mg/L during peak demand. - (ii) the chlorinator capacity to be such that a free chlorine residual of at least 2 mg/l can be maintained in the system after 30 minutes of contact time during peak demand.
+The feed equipment shall be of such design that it will operate accurately over a-the design feeding range of 0.2 mg/l. - (iii) assurance that a detectable residual, either combined or free, can be maintained The feed equipment shall be designed to maintain a detectable residual at all times, at all points within the intended area in the distribution system.

+(d) Automatic Proportioning.